Algebraic models for classifying spaces of fibrations: Introduction

-This in particular leads to an explicit formula for the Poincar\'e series of the cohomology.
-Similar results hold for $n=3$.
-See \S\ref{sec:products of spheres} for more details.

-\begin{rmk} The above example illustrates that even in cases where $\Gamma(X)$ and $H_{CE}^*(\lie g(X))$ can be described explicitly, a complete computation of the right-hand side of \eqref{eq:alg iso} is in general out of reach due to the difficulty of calculating the cohomology of arithmetic groups.
-The cohomology of $\GL_n(\Z)$ with coefficients in algebraic representations is not fully known.
+The above example illustrates that even in cases where $\Gamma(X)$ and $H_{\CE}^*(\lie g(X))$ can be described explicitly, a complete computation of the right-hand side of \eqref{eq:alg iso} is in general out of reach, due to the difficulty of calculating the cohomology of arithmetic groups.
 This suggests a different perspective on the isomorphism \eqref{eq:alg iso}.
 Rather than interpreting it as a computation of $H^*(\Baut{}{X};\Q)$, it tells us that cohomology classes of arithmetic groups in the right-hand side, say classes constructed using automorphic forms, can in principle be represented as characteristic classes of fibrations.
 Connections between characteristic classes and automorphic forms have been observed before in special cases (see \emph{e.g.}~\cite{fty88}).
-Our results suggest that the connection between the cohomology of arithmetic groups and characteristic classes of fibrations may be deeper than expected. \end{rmk}
+Our results show that this is not an isolated phenomenon.
+This suggests that there is a deep connection between characteristic classes of fibrations and cohomology of arithmetic groups.

-The case $d$ even is quite different.
-In this case, $\Gamma(\Xdimpower{d}{n})$ is isomorphic to the hyperoctahedral group and the cohomology ring $H^*(\Baut{}{\Xdimpower{d}{n}};\Q)$ turns out to be isomorphic to the invariant ring with respect to the action of $\Gamma(\Xdimpower{d}{n})$ on a certain polynomial ring.
-By using standard methods of invariant theory, we show it is a Cohen--Macaulay ring of Krull dimension $n^2$.
-In the case $n=2$, we obtain an explicit presentation.
-See \S\ref{sec:products of spheres} for these and further results on $\Baut{}{\Xdimpower{d}{n}}$.